One of the most frequently asked questions we get asked by our clients is how to manage employees travel expenses and Germany per diem rates.

 It is also worth mentioning that meals provided by the employer for trips shorter than 8 hours are treated as fringe benefits and thus taxable on the employee are the following nominal values:

-Other conditions / rules attached to the eligibility for per diem rates in Germany include:
+The above rates change from time to time and other conditions / rules attached to the eligibility for per diem rates in Germany include:

-Considering that the cost of living between countries (and sometimes even between cities within the same country) can vary significantly, the German Ministry of Finance each year publishes a table with the up to date international per diem rates.
+Considering that the cost of living between countries (and sometimes even between cities within the same country) can vary significantly, the German Ministry of Finance each year publishes a table with the up to date international German per diem rates.

 Entertainment expenses for events in which only employees working for the same company took part are not accepted as an external party also needs to be involved.